Devesh251298/Neural_Networks_057/README.md

 ```

 ### Performing hyperparameter tuning
 To test any of the tuning functions, uncomment the corresponding line from lines 692-698.
 Each function performs a search over a specific hyperparamater, and saves a dictionary with the evaluation results used in the report as `results_HYPERPARAMETER.pkl`.
 It also saves the best model as `part2_model_tuned_HYPERPARAMETER.pickle`.
+The pickle files with the results of the hyperparameter search can be found under the folder `tuning_results`.

 The best model is saved as `part2_model.pickle`.
 It was obtained using the `batch_size_tuning` function, because batch_size is the last hyperparameter we tune, so the function already uses the optimal depth, number of neurons and learning rate found in previous steps.